Kasagana Ka Development Center, Inc.

 Ms. Eva talked mostly about micro-insurance and it struck me how Kasagana Ka mobilizes the women in the community to get them involved in the program, since it's the women who are generally the movers in the community (Who run the world?
 Girls!).

 From what I remember of Ms. Eva's talk, Kasagana Ka requires a minimum membership of 10 people per group and someone from that group has to do the collection of premiums and remit the same to Kasagana Ka, this minimizes the need for manpower on Kasagana Ka's part and gives the members a sense of ownership over the program.
-Here's how much the weekly premiums are and the benefits that members and their dependents can receive:

 A few weeks ago, the buko vendor in my old office suddenly texted me to say that her daughter died after their house caught fire.
 My ex-officemates, and as it turned out most of her other suki in my old office, pitched in to help her and her family out, since her son was also hospitalized due to the fire.
 But I remembered thinking that if she had only been a member of Kasagana Ka, she could have received Php5,000 or Php10,000 which would have been a great help during her time of need.